aaron-h-2k5/BLENDED_LEARNING-Implementation-of-PCA-for-Dimensionality-Reduction-on-Energy-Data/README.md

 ## Program:
 ```
-/*
-Program to implement Principal Component Analysis (PCA) for dimensionality reduction on the energy data.
+# Program to implement Principal Component Analysis (PCA) for dimensionality reduction on the energy data.
-Developed by: Aaron H
-RegisterNumber:  212223040001
-*/

 # Import necessary libraries
 import pandas as pd